How long does it take for CBD oil to work?

 How long do the effects of CBD last?

-Just as the time it takes for CBD to take affect can vary dependent on factors such as body mass and the method of consumption, so can the length of time those effects may last.
+Just as the time it takes for CBD to have an affect can vary dependent on factors such as body mass and the method of consumption, so may the length of time those effects last.

 A 2016 study into different delivery methods of another cannabinoid, THC, showed that effects last between one and four hours when vaping, and in some cases more than six hours after ingestion.

 Another study noted the inherent unpredictability of edible products.
-However, while this may be an issue for those consuming THC with its psychoactive – ‘high’ – effects, given the positive safety profile of cannabidiol it’s no more than a slight inconvenience to CBD users if any beneficial effects begin to wear off sooner than they might ideally like.
+However, while this may be an issue for those consuming THC with its psychoactive – ‘high’ – effects, given the positive safety profile of cannabidiol it’s less of a problem for CBD users if any beneficial effects last longer or wear off sooner than expected.